mle-infrastructure/mle-logging/README.md

 ## Development

+You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:

 ## Milestones for Next Release
-- [ ] No mean/stats for time variables when aggregating multiple seeds
-- [ ] Fix so that multi-config/seed indexing works via `meta_log.config_1.seed_1.stats`
 - [ ] Add rich print table messages for updates + add verbosity
+- [ ] Add Weights and Biases Backend Support
+- [ ] Extend Tensorboard logging (for JAX/TF models)
-- [ ] Add transformations of time series statistics
+- [ ] Add different transformations of time series statistics
     - [ ] Running means
     - [ ] Smoothing of different degrees
-- [ ] Extend Tensorboard logging (for JAX/TF models)
-- [ ] Add Weights and Biases Backend Support